nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/ota_examples/mcuboot_opensource/example_board_readme.md

 - Signing algorithm is ECDSA-P256
 - Write alignment is 4 bytes
 - MCUBoot is configured to use its `DIRECT_XIP` image handling strategy together with FlexSPI flash remapping
+- To manually enter serial recovery mode, keep the user button 1 (SW5) pressed during reset, then release it

 ### Image signing example